-Breezy Coffee Shop Café: Intimate coffee shop and café serving light breakfast and lunch fare, as well as specialty coffee drinks, beer and wine.
+Breezy Coffee Shop Wine Bar: Intimate coffee shop and café serving light breakfast and lunch fare, as well as specialty coffee drinks, beer, and wine.
 Located in Jacksonville Beach.

-Brew Five Points: Craft beer and espresso bar serves up (you guessed it) beer and coffee, as well as baked goods and artisan toast in historic Five Points.
+Brew Five Points: Craft beer and espresso bar serve up (you guessed it) beer and coffee, as well as baked goods and artisan toast in historic Five Points.
 Check out their Facebook events for more info on ladies’ nights and featured art openings.

 The Coffee Grinder: Southside hot spot serving Panache coffee, as well as beer and wine, all to the tune of progressive house and trance music spun by live DJs.

 The Mini Bar: Tiny donuts made fresh to order?
 Sign us up!
-Based in Jacksonville Beach, the Mini Bar boasts itty-bitty bites and has partnered with Bold Bean to serve a variety of coffee and espresso bevs.
+With two locations: Jax Beach and Gate Parkway, the Mini Bar boasts itty-bitty bites and has partnered with Bold Bean to serve a variety of coffee and espresso bevs.

 Pura Bean Coffee Company: Small-batch, artisan coffee company, and café located near the Intracoastal Waterway with single-origin and blended offerings.

-Social Grounds: Veteran owned and operated establishment in Springfield employs and empowers homeless veterans through the City of Jacksonville Service Providers.
-Sources and roasts single origin beans in-house and offers a variety of beverages and baked goods.
+Social Grounds: Veteran-owned and operated establishment in Springfield employs and empowers homeless veterans through the City of Jacksonville Service Providers.
+Sources and roasts single-origin beans in-house and offer a variety of beverages and baked goods.

 Southern Roots Filling Station: Downtown vegan/vegetarian café serving artisan coffee and breakfast and lunch options comprised of quality, organic ingredients.